Consultation-Liaison Psychiatry Fellowship

 Description

 The Consultation-Liaison Psychiatry Fellowship at New York-Presbyterian Hospital/Columbia University Irving Medical Center offers advanced clinical and academic training in Consultation-Liaison Psychiatry.
 The fellowship is accredited by ACGME and leads to eligibility for Board certification in Consultation-Liaison Psychiatry.
 Fellows receive intensive supervision from highly experienced faculty members who have held numerous local and national leadership roles in the field while seeing a broad range of patients in both inpatient and outpatient settings.
-Inpatient work at New York-Presbyterian Hospital, our tertiary/quaternary care hospital, includes consultations to general medical, surgical, and neurology services, as well as consultations to sub-specialty services including 9 intensive care units, cardiology, oncology, inpatient rehabilitation medicine, HIV/infectious disease, and solid organ and bone marrow transplant.
-The outpatient experience, comprising 20% of our fellows’ time and following a collaborative care model, includes experiences in transplant psychiatry (liver, lung, kidney, heart), women’s mental health, palliative care, psycho-oncology, and the general treatment of medically ill patients with psychiatric needs
+Inpatient work at New York-Presbyterian Hospital, our tertiary/quaternary care hospital, includes consultations to general medical, surgical, and neurology services, as well as consultations to sub-specialty services including 9 intensive care units, cardiology, oncology, HIV/infectious disease, obstetrics, and solid organ and bone marrow transplant.
+Fellows will also have the opportunity to rotate at NYP-Allen Hospital, a small community hospital.
+The outpatient experience, comprising 20% of our fellows’ time and following a collaborative care model, includes experiences in transplant psychiatry (liver, lung, kidney, heart), palliative care, psycho-oncology, and interventional psychiatry experiences in ketamine administration, TMS, and ECT.

 Other components of the fellowship include supervised research, teaching, resident supervision, graduated administrative responsibility, journal club, lectures and classes.
-The didactic program includes classes in psychopharmacology, substance use disorders, applied neuroscience, administrative psychiatry, medical ethics, end-of-life psychotherapy, and DEI/minority mental health.
-In addition there is a comprehensive text review to help prepare fellows for the Board examination in Consultation-Liaison Psychiatry.
+The didactic program includes classes in psychopharmacology, substance use disorders, applied neuroscience, HIV psychiatry, administrative psychiatry, medical ethics, end-of-life psychotherapy, and minority mental health.
+In addition, there is a comprehensive text review to help prepare fellows for the Board examination in Consultation-Liaison Psychiatry.
 There are opportunities for collaboration with research faculty at the New York State Psychiatric Institute.

 There is occasional weekend call with supervisory responsibility, but no night call.